-This guide will describe the top five things you need to know to run a successful kennel business.
+This guide breaks down the top five things you need to know to run a successful kennel business, plus a few extra insights that can help set you apart.

 1. Create a Comprehensive Business Plan

 A strong business plan is the backbone of any successful dog kennel.
-This plan isn’t just a formality; it’s a roadmap for the growth and operation of your business.
+This plan isn’t just a formality; it is a roadmap for the growth and operation of your business.
 Without a clear strategy, you could make costly mistakes or miss improvement opportunities.

 - Establish Financial Goals: Your business plan should include a detailed financial projection.
 This covers everything from start-up costs (building, equipment, permits) to ongoing expenses (staff salaries, utilities, and maintenance).
 Make sure to plan for potential slow months and build in a buffer for unexpected costs.